Madonna in media: Background

 The authors of Media Studies: The Essential Resource (2004), called "cultural forms" and "media events" the reception, including "media talk" when a new Madonna album came out.
 Madonna has continue to spark conversations online since early on, including debates on Internet when she released American Life (2003), and during her Confessions Tour in 2006.
 In 2023, Michelle Orange from New York magazine stated that she innovated the "female mainstream avant-pop performance-artist superstar".
 Peter Robinson describes for The Guardian: "Media training is a part of any sensible new popstar's pre-launch fitness regime, but Madonna didn't need it.
 She wrote the bloody book on it".

-Rolling Stone Spain considered Madonna as the "master" of viral pop, further explaining that she impacted multiple media formats, a triumph they compared to that of the Beatles.
-In 2018, Marissa G. Muller similarly discussed for W how Madonna helped create the idea of "monocultural —now known as viral—" proto-viral moments back in the 20th century, and even in the modern Internet, citing her MTV Video Music Awards in 2003.
+Rolling Stone Spain considered Madonna as the "master" of viral pop, further explaining that she impacted multiple media formats, an accomplishment they compared to that of the Beatles.
+In 2018, Marissa G. Muller similarly discussed for W how Madonna helped create the idea of "monocultural —now known as viral—" proto-viral moments back in the 20th century, including in the modern Internet, citing her MTV Video Music Awards in 2003.
 In 2015, Vultures Lindsay Zoladz wrote that if the Internet is our modern religion, then Madonna is its Old Testament God.